Landser (band): Legal action

 In Germany, the band has been deemed a criminal organization and its three members were fined and ordered to perform community service.
-The court also found all three men guilty of "incitement of the masses" and "spreading hate propaganda" in addition to "forming a criminal organisation".
+The court also found all three men guilty of "incitement of the masses" and "spreading hate-propaganda" in addition to "forming a criminal organization".

 Bassist Andre Möhricke and drummer Christian Wenndorff both received a year and nine months’ probation after the judge said they helped investigators and expressed remorse; the band's leader, Michael Regener was sentenced to more than three years in prison.
 This was the first time a band had been declared illegal in Germany and its members jailed.
-On 10 March 2005, the German Federal Court of Justice, Germany's highest court, rejected Regener's appeal of his sentence.
+On March 10 2005, the German Federal Court of Justice, Germany's highest court, rejected Regener's appeal of his sentence.

 Owing to Möhricke and Wenndorff making long statements to the police and courts to receive shorter sentences, Michael Regener dissolved the band forever.
-He stated his former friends and band members had "liberty expensively bought, at the price of honour!"
+He stated his former friends and band members had "liberty expensively bought, at the price of honor!".

-All Landser albums were censored via a process called indexed.
+All Landser albums were censored via a process called indexing.
 As a result of the indexing, two compilation albums, "Rock gegen ZOG" and "Tanzorchester Immervoll", were released containing all the songs that did not have forbidden lyrics.

 Regener was still producing CDs while waiting for his appeal.
-After the forced breakup of Landser, Regener founded a new band in 2004, Die Lunikoff Verschwörung (The Lunikoff conspiracy).
+After the forced breakup of Landser, Regener founded a new band in 2004, Die Lunikoff-Verschwörung (The Lunikoff conspiracy).
 They have made several CDs, including 2004's Die Rückkehr des Unbegreiflichen, Amalek Vol. 1 & 2, and 2005's Niemals auf Knien.
 The lyrics of these CDs were vetted by lawyers to make them not actionable according to German law.
 On October 21, 2006, approximately 750 neo-Nazis launched a protest outside the jail where Regener was being held, demanding his release.

 In January 2007, under German law because Michael Regener had already served two-thirds of his jail sentence his lawyers filed for probation.
 The justice sentencing court of Berlin agreed with probation and suspended the remaining time.
-The Federal prosecutors office took the case to the court of appeal against the Berlin decision and on 19 March 2007, the original sentence was upheld.
+The Federal prosecutors office took the case to the court of appeal against the Berlin decision and on March 19 2007, the original sentence was upheld.
 He was released early March 2008.